googlefonts/fontquant/Lib/fontquant/README.md

 🎛️ _This metric is variable-aware_

 Calculates the ratio of the stroke contrast, calculated in thinnest/thickest stroke.
 One representative character is measured for the font's primary script, such as the "o" for Latin.
+Note that the two stroke contrast metrics (ratio and angle) are calculated in the same function.
+For efficiency, query both metrics at during the same call.

 _Return Value:_ Percentage as floating point number 0—1 (e.g. `0.5`)